phoenixframework/plds/README.md

-# PLDS - Phoenix Live Dashboard Standalone
+# PLDS - Phoenix LiveDashboard Standalone

-PLDS is a bundle of Phoenix Live Dashboard with some tools preinstalled.
+PLDS is a command line interface for Phoenix LiveDashboard with some additional extensions.

 It's useful in environments where you can't install Phoenix or the dashboard.
-This can be used to access remote system that are available locally.
+This can be used to access remote system that are reachable locally.

 ## Usage